-[Comment to Article 4.2: Anti-Doping Organizations in certain countries may be subject to laws that govern their Processing of Personal Information relating to natural Persons in addition to Participants, such as their own employees or staff employed by other Anti-Doping Organizations, or impose additional restrictions going beyond this International Standardsuch as general data protection and privacy laws, laws governing anti-doping and sport that contain requirements related to the Processing of Personal Information, or laws governing disclosures of Personal Information to law enforcement.
-In all such cases, Anti-Doping Organizations are expected to comply with applicable-privacy and data protection laws.]
+[Comment to Article 4.2: Anti-Doping Organizations in certain countries may be subject to laws that govern their Processing of Personal Information such as general data protection and privacy laws, laws governing anti-doping and sport that contain requirements related to the Processing of Personal Information, or laws governing disclosures of Personal Information to law enforcement.
+In all such cases, Anti-Doping Organizations are expected to comply with applicable laws.]